-UK PonyCon is the longest running My Little Pony convention in the UK, and was founded in 2003 by Victoria Stapleton.
-Her vision for PonyCon was to create a convention to celebrate My Little Pony and bring together fellow collectors from around the globe.
+UK PonyCon is the longest running My Little Pony convention in the UK.
+Founded in 2003 by Victoria Stapleton, her vision for PonyCon was to create a convention to celebrate My Little Pony and bring together fellow collectors from around the globe.
 Held every year since, it has welcomed thousands of fans over the years, and raised more than £21,000 for charity.

 |Year||Location||Theme||Attendance (Approx)||Amount Raised|

 |2018 (15)||TBA||Crystal Celebration|